davismcc/archive-scater/README.md

 See below for information about installation, getting started and highlights of the package.

 ## Installation
-The `scater` package has been accepted into Bioconductor!.
+The `scater` package has been accepted into Bioconductor!
 Thus, the most reliable way to install the package is to use the usual Bioconductor method: